-“For our country, for us all,” read the Marines billboard as I drove through the nation’s heartland this week.
+“For our country, for us all,” read the Marines billboard as I drove through the nation’s heartland over Memorial Day weekend.

 I turned the phrase over in my mind, thinking just what kind of courage, heart, and love of country it takes to serve in our nation’s military.
 A rush of thankfulness flooded over me as the tires of my Jeep Patriot ate the miles to the next destination, and farmland stretched endlessly on either side of the highway.

 I whispered ‘thank you.’

-Since then, the final Monday in May has become a special time to honor all of the men and women who have died in military service, paying the ultimate price for our freedom and our country.
+Since then, the final Monday in May has become a special time to honor all of the men and women — the patriots who have served and died — paying the ultimate price for our freedom and our country… “for us all.”

-American soldiers come from all walks of life and all regions of the country, but one thing we often overlook is the high percentage coming from farms and ranches and rural living.
+I am struck by the diverse beauty of America.
+American soldiers come from all walks of life and all regions of the country, and a high percentage come from farms, ranches and rural life.